rjmajma/QuestionsforRaph/README.md

 #### AskRaph

 This is not an advice column.
 But, I will answer your questions.
-I don't promise that the answers will be any good, but I'll try to make them a little funny. any all questions.
+I don't promise that the answers will be any good, but I'll try to find the right balance between schmaltzy and funny.
+Like an episode of Community.

 #### Disclaimer